- HOME

 Learning from the local region

-As part of their active learning, students go out to various regions in Hyogo Prefecture and understand people’s living through communication with the local residents.
+As part of their active learning, students visit various regions and disaster-stricken areas both within and outside Hyogo Prefecture..They gain an understanding of community issues and people’s lives through interactions with the local residents.

 Topics 03